Centers and Offices

 Prior to registering, students are required to meet with their academic adviser.
-Students must register in person or online by the last registration day as noted in the official University calendar.
+Students may register through the online registration system, fax, email, my academic plan (MAP) or in person by the last registration day as noted in the official University calendar.
 Students who register after the last official day of early registration will be charged a late fee.

 Our Lady of the Lake University confers degrees in May, August and December.
 Commencement exercises are held in San Antonio in May and December.
-Students who complete requirements in August may participate in December commencement exercises.
+Students who complete requirements in August may participate in May or December commencement exercises, see Graduation Participation Policy below.
 Degree candidates will be notified of place and time for ordering caps and gowns.
 Invitations may be ordered at that time also, the cost of which will be incurred by the student.

 A student who has completed all degree requirements may request a letter from the Registrar indicating that the degree will be formally conferred at the next degree-conferring date.
 In order to receive diploma and official transcripts student should clear obligations with the University.
 Obligations may include exit interviews, financial balances, overdue library books and fines.